ChooTingFeng/ecliseinstaller/README.md

 Instructions on how to use this

+First of all, download this repo and extract to a directory

 1. Go to settings on your emulator, and enable "Android Debug Bridge" or USB Debugging (Google can help)
 1a.
 For a real android phone, search how to enable developer options for your phone and enable USB debugging there
 1b.
 You'll also have to connect a cable from your phone to PC if you install it on a real phone